Do I need to be an experienced cyclist to enjoy the Munda Biddi Trail?

 Flat pedals are the most basic pedal system, providing a wide stable surface to support your feet on both sides.
 They are not intended for use with clipless shoes.
 Many downhill mountain bikers prefer this type of pedal mated with a specifically designed shoe.
 This combination provides ample grip and control while remaining the easiest to get off of in the event of a crash.
 While clipless pedals will release in the event of a crash, platform pedals may give you the confidence to help avoid a crash.
 Cycling shoes are usually paired with a clip in pedal to hold your feet securely on the bicycle.
 These pedals offer unmatched control with a minimum amount of your pedaling energy lost before it reaches the rear wheel.
 Depending on your level of experience and confidence with mountain bikes should influence the correct pedal choice for you.

 The Munda Biddi Trail Foundation periodically organises rides associated with events, see the section marked Events on our website for further information.
-Also see the Trail Services Directory for a list of companies that organise trips on the Trail.
+Also see the Cycle Friendly Business Directory for a list of companies that organise trips on the Trail.

 Riding out on the Munda Biddi Trail with a group is a lot safer and is more fun!
 Here are some ideas for getting in touch with other keen cyclists: